- What Is Electric Shock?

 Don’t wait to seek help when an electrical shock injures you or a loved one.
 The knowledgeable, New York accident attorneys at Oresky & Associates will explain your rights to you in the event of an electrical shock accident case.
 You pay no fees unless we win your case.

-At Oresky & Associates, we will carefully review your case and help you fight for your compensation.
+We will carefully review your case and help you fight for your compensation.
 We offer a free consultation no matter your legal status.
+If you need legal assistance, contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.